SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 SoundQubed OFC vs CCA Amp Wire

-Choosing between SoundQubed OFC and CCA wire depends on the amplifier, budget, installation length and expected current demand.
+Choosing between SoundQubed OFC and CCA wire depends on the amplifier, budget, installation length, and expected current demand.
+Both types can have a place, but they should not be treated as equal just because the jacket says the same gauge.

 Choose SoundQubed OFC Wire When: